stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

 a.m. the doctor retired to the bathroom, commanding me to keep him supplied with all the ice I could obtain at all-night drug stores and cafeterias.
-As I would return from my sometimes discouraging trips and lay my spoils before the closed bathroom door, I could hear a restless splashing within, and a thick voice croaking out the order for &ldquo;More&mdash;more!&rdquo;
-At length a warm day broke, and the shops opened one by one.
+As I would return from my sometimes discouraging trips and lay my spoils before the closed bathroom door, I could hear a restless splashing within, and a thick voice croaking out the order for  "More--more! " At length a warm day broke, and the shops opened one by one.
 I asked Esteban either to help with the ice-fetching whilst I obtained the pump piston, or to order the piston while I continued with the ice; but instructed by his mother, he absolutely refused.